leomdg/coopsys/README.md

 # coopsys

-Single-page, partially real-time, fully asynchronic closed network web application.
+This is a subgroup of files from a single-page, partially real-time, fully asynchronic closed network web application.

 The application is capable of auditioning the process industrial equipment go through, mainly related to refineries.